Amaseal/decor/src/products/posts/key-holder-natural-black.md

   *

-  Natural +white or natural + black depending on what suits a particular interior better with one or 2 shelfs to put you mail, bills, sun glasses, wallet, phone or watch.
+  Natural + white or natural + black depending on what suits a particular interior better with one or 2 shelfs to put you mail, bills, sun glasses, wallet, phone or watch.

   **Dimensions** (width x height x depth)